Tim21-cyber/Code-Challenge-2/README.md

 - Click Toggle Attending.

-# 🌟 Additional Notes
+# 🔹Improvements🔹:
-- All functionality is implemented with vanilla JavaScript (without libraries or frameworks).

-- All event handlers are attached with addEventListener.
+✅ All event handlers are attached with addEventListener instead of onclick.

-- The application maintains state directly in the browser’s memory — reload will reset the list.
+✅ All elements are generated with document.createElement instead of using innerHTML.

 ✨ Happy coding!✨